truenas/documentation/content/SCALE/SCALETutorials/Storage/ManagePoolsScale.md

 ## Adding a VDEV to a Pool

-ZFS supports adding VDEVs to an existing ZFS pool to increase the capacity of the pool.
+ZFS supports adding VDEVs to an existing ZFS pool to increase the capacity or performance of the pool.

 {{< hint type=tip >}}
 You cannot change the original encryption or data VDEV configuration.